TLDR

 - Control: Shared among the partners.
 They typically split decision making and profits based on whatever agreement they set up.

-- Funding: Slightly better than a sole proprietorship because you have multiple people contributing, but still limited compared to bigger structures.
+- Funding: Slightly better than a sole proprietorship because more people contribute, but still limited compared to bigger structures.

 - Liability: Partners are personally liable for the business's debts, just like sole proprietors.
-If one partner messes up, the others can still be on the hook.
+If one partner makes a costly mistake, the others can still be on the hook.

 Limited Liability Company (LLC)

 An LLC is the middle ground.
-Owners (called members) still get to control decisions and profits, but they get a key protection: limited liability.
+Owners still get to control decisions and profits, but they gain a key protection: limited liability.
 That means if the business gets sued or goes into debt, the owners' personal assets are generally protected.
 Only the business's assets are at risk.

 - Control: Owners keep control over decisions and profits.